MechanicalRabbit/DataKnots.jl/doc/src/primer.md

 Both of these are there for convenience, they don't otherwise impact the semantics of the queries involved.
-In balance, these accomodiations help the user with commonly encountered data.
+In balance, these accommodations help the user with commonly encountered data.

 ### Composition Operator Precedence